 - Splash dance!
 Free summer fun is also flowing at the other splash parks in the region!
 Check out some of our favorites in our Ultimate Spray and Splash Parks Guide.

-- Blast off at the Smithsonian Air and Space Museum on the National Mall.
+- Blast off at the Smithsonian National Air and Space Museum on the National Mall.
 Part of the museum reopened last year after an extensive renovation.
 Check our guide for tips on exploring this museum with kids, from the pinball machine to the planetarium.

 - Or fly over to the massive hangars that make up the Smithsonian Air and Space Museum’s other campus at the Udvar-Hazy Center near Dulles airport.
 Check out gobs of aviation and space artifacts—including real airplanes and a space shuttle—on display in spacious, air-conditioned hangars.
 Free admission but you will need to pay for parking.